 It's that time of year again ... flu season.
-Did you get your flu shot?
 Masonic Villages has your flu season survival guide.
-Keep reading to learn how to stay healthy and avoid the flu this year, as well as protect
+Keep reading to learn how to stay healthy and avoid the flu this year, as well as protect those around you.

 Preventing, monitoring and treating infections is important for all health care facilities to keep one case from turning into dozens and ensuring the comfort of residents.
 For the Masonic Village at Elizabethtown, protecting 453 residents who reside in the Masonic Health Care Center is a top priority, including reducing a dependency on antibiotics by 10 percent.